yetanalytics/lrsql/doc/reactions.md

 * OR: Array of rules of which one must be true
 * NOT: Rule that must _not_ be true

 Rule types (either "Statement Criteria" or a boolean) can be selected using the topmost select input, or via the "Add sub-clause" button.
+Booleans can be nested arbitrarily, e.g. an AND clause can have multiple OR subclauses, which can each have a NOT clause, and so on and so forth.

 ### Template